jamesm224/ProSynTaxDB-workflow/README.md

 # Pro/Syn Core Gene Alignment Pipeline (DRAFT)
 Hey Future Researchers who use this!
-Here are the code repository used to generate/annotate Marine Prochlorococcus and Synechococcus phylogenetic trees like the figure below from the core genes of these elements!
+Here are the code repository for the updated GORG database (or pro/syn annotation database)!

 TEMP FIGURE